-IQIYI, Inc. (IQ) CEO Yu Gong on Q3 2020 Results - Earnings Call Transcript

 Xianghua Yang

-As to the evidence that we collected for this new pricing adjustment plan, that's based on the first days the user suite we launched and we executed.
-Actually that we executed this user suite from the second half of 2018 that we collected the data on the user behavior and the user in content and also their acceptance of the new pricing.
+As to the evidence that we collected for this new pricing adjustment plan, that's based on the first is the user survey we launched, and we executed.
+Actually, that we executed this user survey from the second half of 2018 that we collected the data on the user behavior and the user income trend and also their acceptance of the new pricing.
 And based on this that we think that the new price of the auto renewal of the -- from the RMB15 to the RMB19 per month would be quite reasonable.
 Thank you.

 Operator